Khrysis-aard/plugins/Potion Tracker/README.md

 # Potion Tracker (PTW) for MUSHclient

 A comprehensive inventory tracking and automation system for MUDs.
-Originally designed for potions, v1.600 now supports Scrolls, Food, Pills, Wands, and Staffs with full automation for restocking and smart-usage.
+Originally designed for potions, v1.61 now supports Scrolls, Food, Pills, Wands, and Staffs with full automation for restocking and smart-usage.

-## 🚀 Key Features in v1.600
+## 🚀 Key Features
 - **Smart Usage:** One command (`ptw use <category>`) to consume the best item available.
+- **Targeting Support:** Support for optional targets (e.g., `ptw use attack spider`) for Wands, Staffs, and Scrolls.
 - **Restock Automation:** Automatically travels to shops, buys items, and returns you to your starting point.
 - **Shop Linking:** "Appraise" items to automatically save their room ID, buy keyword, and level.
 - **Inventory Sync:** Instantly syncs your window counts with your actual inventory and bags.
-- **Held Item Logic:** Detects if you drop or give away a Staff/Wand you were currently holding.
+- **Held Item Logic:** Automatically handles `wear` commands for Wands/Staffs and detects if they are dropped or given away.

 ## 📥 Installation
 1. Download the `Potion_tracker.xml` file.